Optimal Decentralized Control with Asymmetric One-Step Delayed Information Sharing: Introduction

 \section{Introduction}

-Recently, many problems of decentralized control have arisen in practical systems.
-Examples include cyberphysical systems, formation flight, and several other networked control systems wherein multiple agents try to achieve a common objective in a decentralized manner.
-Such situations arise, for instance, due to controllers not having access to the same information at the same time.
-One possible scenario is because of network delays, and a consequent time-lag to communicate observations to other controllers.
+Recently, many problems of decentralized `non-classical' control have been looked at in the context of practical systems~\cite{RoLa06, LaChDa04, MoJa08}.
+Examples include cyberphysical systems, formation flight, and other networked control systems wherein multiple agents try to achieve a common objective in a decentralized manner.
+Such situations arise, for example, due to controllers not having access to the same information.
+One possible reason is network delays, and a consequent time-lag to communicate observations to other controllers.

-Such problems were first formulated by Marschak in the 1950s \cite{Ma5x} as team decision problems, and further studied by Radner \cite{Ra62}, though in such problems communication between the controllers was usually ignored.
-Problems were formulated as a `one-shot' decision problem where each controller acted once.
-A few cases were identified that guaranteed linear optimal control laws, making their computation tractable.
-In \cite{Wi68}, Witsenhausen - in a much celebrated paper - showed that even for seemingly simple systems with communication between controllers but with multi-unit delays, the optimal linear controllers were sub-optimal.
-This was established via a counterexample for which a non-linear controller was given that outperformed any linear controller.
+These problems were first formulated by Marschak in the 1950s \cite{Ma5x} as team decision problems, and further studied by Radner \cite{Ra62}, though in such problems communication between the controllers was usually ignored.
+In a celebrated paper \cite{Wi68}, Witsenhausen showed that even for seemingly simple systems with just two players, non-linear controllers could outperform any linear controller.
 Witsenhausen also consolidated and conjectured results on separation of estimation and control in decentralized problems in~\cite{Wi71}.
 However, the structure of decentralized optimal controllers for LQG systems with time-delays has been hard to identify.
-Indeed, in \cite{VaWa78} it was proved that the conjectured separation principle does not hold for a system having a delay of more than one timestep.
-The more general delayed sharing pattern was only recently solved by Nayyar, et al. in \cite{NaMaTe11}.
-It remains an open problem to actually compute the optimal decentralized control law even using such a structure result.
+Indeed, in \cite{VaWa78} it was proven that the separation principle that was conjectured for delayed systems does not hold for a system having a delay of more than one timestep.
+The more general delayed information sharing pattern was only recently solved by Nayyar, et al. in \cite{NaMaTe11}.
+It is an open problem to actually compute the optimal decentralized control law for the $n$-player setting even using such a structural result.